An Unconventional Woman Filmmaker In Romantic Relationships

 Producing requires a strategic and logical way of thinking to find the best solutions for each project, balancing creativity with efficiency and costs, specially to film in remote places inside Peru.

-Being a filmmaker demands physical strength to carry equipment for long days, technical intelligence to handle digital tools, and above all the ability to create honest and genuine connections with people in order to bring out the best in interviews.
+And being a filmmaker demands physical strength to carry equipment for long days, technical intelligence to handle digital tools, and above all the ability to create honest and genuine connections with people in order to bring out the best of them for the in interviews.

-Men often love to feel a sense of certainty, almost as if they are your “everything.”
-But the truth is that nobody is anyone’s “everything.”
-Love was never really like the movies with all their emotional highs.
-Love is something built slowly, and a path two people create over time with only two essential things: Openness and trust.
+Love was never like the movies with all their emotional highs.
+I believe Love is something we build slowly, and a path two people create over time with only two essential things: Openness and trust.
+Something that we were never taught in life.
+Either for men or women.

 On one hand, many men love intellectual connection with someone adventure that now have the freedom in time and economy to do things with them; but at the same time they may still expect a more submissive dynamic where difficult conversations are avoided.
 This because these conversations trigger something inside them, or because they simply do not have the answers and prefer to avoid the discomfort.

-This is also becoming challenging for women to meet conscious men who not only have good intentions for healthy relationships but who are also willing to do the inner work required.
-The ongoing process of understanding personal traumas and weaknesses.
-For sure, none of us has all the answers about ourselves, but it is a journey that can be carried with respect if both people are open to growing together.
+This has become challenging for women to meet conscious men who not only have good intentions for healthy relationships but who are also willing to do the inner work required like the ongoing process of understanding personal wounds.
+For sure, none of us has all the answers about ourselves, but it is a journey that can be carried with respect if both people are open to grow together.

 I am not an unconventional woman because I want to prove something to men or because I want to become one.
 I am unconventional simply because I am unique and I genuinely love what I do as a human being.
 Not better or worse than anyone else, just different in how I think, feel, and approach life.

 And this is not even about economic independence.
-Most of my ex-partners were financially successful and enjoyed taking care of me, something I appreciated as well.
+Most of my ex (except the last one who was a pretty standard guy) were financially extra successful men who enjoyed taking care of me, something I do appreciate as well.
 Developing my own unique skills has never been about competition.
-It is simply about joy and purpose.I used to tell my ex that even if someone offered to pay for my entire life so I could just travel and relax, I would not accept it.
-Living without a purpose would feel like dying to me.
+It is simply about joy and purpose.I used to tell one of my ex that even if someone offered to pay for my entire life so I could just travel and relax, I would never accept it.
+Living without a purpose would feel like dying alive to me.

 What men are rarely told is that women can still feel safe with them.
 Yes, we naturally want their protection, but in a different way.
-We don’t need them to be the stronge one anymore.
+We don’t need them to be the strong one anymore.
 We learnt to survive ourselves in these new times.
 And on the contrary, vulnerability and deep conversations are actually some of the most powerful ways a man can make a woman feel safe.
-Someone with whom we can feel that whatever happens in the future, we will be a team capable of finding solutions together.
+Someone whom we can feel that whatever happens in the future, we will be a team capable of finding solutions together.
 But of course, to get to this point, men should have learn to be emotionally open and know about their needs.
-Unfortunately, many choose to remain in poor relationships where there is little growth.
+Unfortunately, many choose to remain in poor relationships to avoid to grow.

 On the other hand, we women, both historically and today, still carry a strong intuitive sensitivity and a natural ability to nurture and we love doing that.
 This includes caring for our partners, family, and the home environment.
-From a biological perspective, women tend to be more attuned to these aspects of life and we are happy to honor this.
+From a biological perspective, women tend to be more attuned to these aspects of life and personally I feel happy doing this.

 So our identity is not only defined by our great careers but also by who we are inside as human beings, each of us with our own unique qualities and weaknesses as well.